olaniyi2oguns/workplace-9/README.md

 ![jenkins-ready](./image/jenkins-instance-config.jpg)

-# Step 2 Configure Jenkinsto retrieve source codes from GitHub using Webhook
+# Step 2 Configure Jenkins to retrieve source codes from GitHub using Webhook

 Login to your github account and open the repository where your work is located.
 Click on settings and select "webhooks"